 I hope you all have been enjoying your pre-holiday festivities.
 This is one of my worst years as far as preparation goes.
 I. AM.
 A. MESS.
 Luckily my husband has been on the ball with practically everything.
 I am so blessed to have him.
 So even though I am behind on everything, I promised many of you that I would have a Toddler Plaid Trapper Hat crochet pattern on the blog this week and I came through!
 You can find a version for babies here and a version for adults here.

 This hat features a handmade pom-pom and I am totally addicted to making them.
 They are so easy, and now I need more fur colors!
 I only bought about an 1/4 of a yard (it’s pretty expensive) of two colors, but now that I realized how easy they are to make, I am wanting fur in every color.
-I used this tutorial, if you are interested in making your own.
+I wrote a tutorial here if you are interested in making your own.

 TODDLER PLAID TRAPPER HAT